International School Eindhoven: Curriculum

-In the DP years, Theory of Knowledge (TOK), Creativity, Action, Service (CAS) and Extended Essay (EE) are the critical areas which the students must focus on.
+In the DP years, Theory of Knowledge (TOK), Creativity, Action, Service (CAS) and Extended Essay (EE) are critical areas which the students must focus on in tandem with regular academic studies.

 Although the main language used within the school is English, the school also offers Spanish and French as secondary languages within the MYP years.
 Dutch is a compulsory subject, and is offered at three levels: Foundation, Secondary Language and Primary Language.
 Later on in the Diploma Programme, students may choose other languages as their primary language instead of English.
+In addition, secondary language curriculum is left entirely open, with self-study arrangements available for all IB language courses outside of English, Dutch, Spanish, and French.